paulisgrinhofs/app-logic/ideas-logic.md

 4. GitHub: tradermonty/claude-trading-skills — specifically has market environment analysis, sector rotation identification, and regime classification.
 Open source, Python, directly borrowable logic.

 5. SentimenTrader — their composite trend model scores sectors 0–10 based on momentum.
 Their confidence scoring approach is worth adapting for your High/Medium/Low confidence output.

+Futures (finviz) nvesting Interpretation: Use the "term structure" (comparing a 1-month contract to a 6-month contract) to see if institutions expect long-term supply shortages.